 Before you set up a jumper, make sure your baby has mastered neck control and no longer needs assistance to keep their head up.
 This usually happens around 6 months of age, but it can occur sooner or later depending on your baby’s developmental timeline.

 Parents often use a bouncer as a space for letting their little ones snooze, but pediatricians and medical experts highly discourage this.
-The angled position can potentially contribute to sudden infant death syndrome (SIDS).
+The angled position can potentially contribute to SIDS.

 While these are considered safe from the get-go, that’s when they’re used properly.
 Always supervise your baby when they’re in a bouncer.

 With jumpers, there are two risks at play.
 The first concern centers around mounted jumpers that must be attached somehow to a door frame or beam.

 Because there are potential obstructions around the bouncer, a very active baby may accidentally hit their head, arms, or other body parts against the door frame.

 The second concern is that any jumper seat — freestanding or mounted — can set the child’s hips in an awkward position, focusing exercise on the wrong leg muscles.

 Parents who rely too heavily on a jumper to keep babies occupied may accidentally delay their motor development as babies learn to crawl and walk.

 As such, experts usually recommend that you limit jumper sessions to 15 to 20 minutes and no more than two sessions per day.